NadieFiind/Pathfinder_Processing/README.md

 The map is drawn using an image.
 Non-transparent pixels are the paths.
 To change the map, change the [map.png](data/map.png).

+I made this project before because I was a delivery guy.
+I thought it would be cool if I can determine the shortest path when going to places.
+(Completely ignoring the existence of Google Maps XD)

 <sub>Date Created: 2020?</sub>